 oGoFloat offers (up to) 90 minute sessions.
 Calming music will gently bring you out of your experience and let you know when time is up.
 The music comes through the float solution as vibrations, which guarantees that even the heaviest sleepers, while wearing ear plugs will awaken.
 You are always in control of your float and you can call it early and get out at any time.
 All float sessions are scheduled for a full 90 session whether you use the full time or not.

-Why do we offer only 90 minute floats?
-The simple answer is - because we feel like it!
-But in seriousness we have put thought and intention into every aspect of our offerings.
-This is why we offer a default 90 minute float.
+Why do we offer exclusively 90 minute floats?
+The simple answer is mostly because it just feels right, but we have put thought and intention into every aspect of our offerings, including the duration of your float.

-Reason #1: Many bodily functions operate on 90 minute cycles!
+Reason #1: R.E.M.
+Sleep operates on 90 minute cycles

 "At first, scientists thought this ninety-minute pattern only occurred during sleep, but... test subjects kept in bed all day ... tended to move around more about every hour and a half.
 In another experiment, subjects were kept in isolation, but with the free access to food and coffee.
 They headed for the refrigerator or the coffeepot about every ninety minutes.
 Testing sensitivity to pain ... showed that pain thresholds varied on approximately ninety-minute schedules.
 We show ninety-minute cycles in the secretion of some hormones, as well as in rise and fall of our appetite and attention span.
 This may be because the brain itself changes what it's doing every hour and a half."